Frequently Asked Mortgage Questions

 Depending on the type of mortgage you are applying for, a refinance or a purchase, the timeline can very.
 You should always discuss timeline with your mortgage banker.
 They will be able to give you a timeline and help to set expectations.

 Pre-qualification is done before officially applying for a mortgage loan and determines the estimated amount you can borrow.
 The amount determined is based on your current income and debt.
 It should be noted that pre-qualification is not a promise of approval.
 A loan application must be completed and all information provided will have to be verified in order to receive official approval.

 You, the buyer, are responsible for this fee.
 Your mortgage banker will assist in determining how and when to pay this, as well as how much the fee will be.

 Whether you will be able to repay the mortgage loan.
 To do this, they must review your assets, liabilities, credit history, payment history, and they have to verify the source of the funds you are using to purchase your new home.
 They will then compare and ensure this information meets the required guidelines in order for us to provide you with the loan.

 Your personal documentation (driver’s license, W-2, tax returns, pay stubs, etc.) is used when validating your name as well as verifying your physical address.
 If your address is not consistent across your personal documents, the underwriting team will most likely require a written explanation for the differences.

 For Current Adjustable-Rate Mortgage Loan Customers

-For our customers with an adjustable-rate mortgage loan currently tied to the LIBOR index used to determine the interest rate charged, please click here to learn more about the transition from the LIBOR index to a new more reliable index.
+For our customers with an adjustable-rate mortgage loan previously tied to the LIBOR index used to determine the interest rate charged, please click here to learn more about the transition from the LIBOR index to the SOFR index, a new more reliable index.